 - Interact with the community and other volunteers

 Along the route you will have overnight stays in hotels/guest houses, buses and trains.
 More information can be found inside the schedule.

 All accommodation is included during your stay.
 All accommodation is simple, yet clean and comfortable with running water/showers and adequate western style bathroom and toilet facilities.
 You’ll be sharing a room with other volunteers of the same gender, normally a maximum of 4 per room.

-3 good meals are also provided every day of the program.
-Mainly Indian and western food served within the volunteer center at set times.
-Visits to various restaurants for breakfast lunch and dinner are also included.
-The food served is mostly vegetarian and is authentic Indian with spicy and non spicy options available.
+3 good meals are also provided every day of the program (2 at weekends).
+The food served is mostly vegetarian and is authentic Indian with spicy and non-spicy options available.
 (Note, if you ask for it spicy…. watch out!)
-The food will mainly consist of indian dishses with rice, pulses, vegetables and rotis with some chicken dishes 2 times in a week.
+The food will mainly consist of indian dishses with rice, pulses, vegetables and rotis with some chicken dishes.

 If you want the ultimate adventure, whilst giving back at the same time, this would be a great option.
 This experience allows you to meet new people, interact with the community and to travel India, for an all round adventure!